jrpool/testarido/README.md

 - [WallyAX](https://www.npmjs.com/package/@wally-ax/wax-dev) (Wally Solutions)
 - [WAVE](https://wave.webaim.org/api/) (WebAIM)

-Some of the tests of Testaro are designed to act as approximate alternatives to tests of vulnerable, restricted, or no longer available tools.
-In all such cases the Testaro rules are independently designed and implemented, without reference to the code of the tests that inspired them.
+Some of the tests of Testarido are designed to act as approximate alternatives to tests of vulnerable, restricted, or no longer available tools.
+In all such cases the Testarido rules are independently designed and implemented, without reference to the code of the tests that inspired them.

 ## Rules

-Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
-In total, the eleven tools define more than a thousand rules.
+Each test of a tool implements a _rule_ of that tool.
+A rule typically defines what makes an artifact successful or unsuccessful in some way.
+More generally, however, a rule defines the criteria for arriving at some result, and the result can be something other than success or failure.
+A rule might, for example, classify a web page.
+In total, the eleven tools currently integrated into Testarido define more than a thousand rules.
 The latest tabulation of tool rules, excluding those that have been deprecated by Testilo, is:

 ```
 Accessibility Checker: 93